initc3/ic3-website/content/events/Retreats/winter-retreat-2024.md

 ---
-name: 'IC3 Winter Retreat 2024'
+name: 'IC3 2024 Winter Retreat'
 location: Eurotel Victoria - Les Diablerets, Switzerland
 start: 2024-01-08
 end: 2024-01-11
-summary: Thank you to all who joined us for the 2024 IC3 Winter Retreat at the <a href="https://www.eurotel-victoria.ch/en">Eurotel Victoria</a> in Les Diablerets, Switzerland!
+summary: Thank you to all who joined us for the IC3 2024 Winter Retreat at the <a href="https://www.eurotel-victoria.ch/en">Eurotel Victoria</a> in Les Diablerets, Switzerland!
 ---

-A heartfelt thanks to all who joined us for the 2024 IC3 Winter Retreat at the <a href="https://www.eurotel-victoria.ch/en">Eurotel Victoria</a> in Les Diablerets, Switzerland!
+A heartfelt thanks to all who joined us for the IC3 2024 Winter Retreat at the <a href="https://www.eurotel-victoria.ch/en">Eurotel Victoria</a> in Les Diablerets, Switzerland!
 Our technical committee of Surya Bakshi, Lorenz Breidenbach, Patrick McCorry, and Haaroon Yousaf organized an engaging blockchain experience for all participants.

 <div class="ui piled segment">